HEG Genève · HES-SO

 Original title: Conception et Développement Expérimental d'un Protocole de Gestion d'Urgence Décentralisé

 Bachelor of Science HES-SO in Business Information Technology thesis, completed at the Haute école de gestion de Genève (HEG Genève), part of the University of Applied Sciences and Arts Western Switzerland (HES-SO).
 Awarded the highest grade.
-This page provides an English translation of the abstract; the original document was written and defended in French.

-This thesis investigates how a digital, decentralized and community-driven approach could complement existing emergency management practices.
+The thesis investigates how a digital, decentralized and community-driven approach could complement existing emergency management practices.
 It pursues three objectives: first, identifying and defining a theoretical framework aligned with the research question; second, conceptualizing a management protocol that addresses the problems raised by that framework; and third, developing a proof-of-concept application to validate the protocol's core elements experimentally.

 Highlights